x4c1/arcdps_buffbar/README.md

 Guild Wars 2\addons\arcdps_buffbar\cache\
 ```

-The cache contains downloaded effect icons and resolved effect metadata used to avoid repeated Guild Wars 2 Wiki lookups.
-It is safe to delete the cache folder; missing files will be recreated as needed.

-## Configuration
+### Configuration

 Open the ArcDPS options panel and find the `arcdps_buffbar` tab.

-The most important setting is the overlay mode:
+The important setting is the overlay mode:

 - `Off`: hides the buff bar.
 - `On`: shows your pinned effects.
 - `Configure`: opens a picker of currently active effects so you can add or remove pins.
+Requires having the active effect.

 Pins are the effects the buff bar tracks.
 In normal mode, the overlay only shows pinned effects.
 If a pinned effect is inactive, it stays in its slot as a dimmed icon.